List of The Larry Sanders Show characters: Phil

 Phil, played by Wallace Langham, (all seasons) is the show's head writer after Capen's departure.
 Phil's surname is never mentioned in the run of the series.
 He is the only character outside the main three to appear in every episode.

 The character Phil begins his career as a writer for The Larry Sanders Show under the then-head writer Jerry, played by Jeremy Piven.
 After Jerry was written off of the show, it went several episodes without having the head writer character.
 Phil then persuaded Artie to promote him to head writer and then wanted to demote himself because he felt that the work was not as enjoyable as it was before.

 Although Phil is quite young, he displays levels of bitterness, cynicism, and jadedness rarely seen in young professionals.
-He doesn't take Larry's and Artie's occasional criticism of his writing well and often feels unappreciated.
-People on the show feel Phil is a better writer when he is emotionally unfulfilled as seen when his girlfriend dumps him and Larry describes the monologue as never having been that good before.
+He further doesn't take well to Larry's and Artie's occasional criticism of his writing and often feels unappreciated.
+Based on working with and around him, the show staffers observed Phil's material to improve whenever he is emotionally unfulfilled as seen when his girlfriend dumps him and Larry describes the monologue as never having been that good before.
 He is a Buddhist.
 At one point he leaves the show to develop a pilot for the network about a band from Seattle only to have his writing criticized by the network executives and by the future star of the show, Dave Chappelle, who says that Phil shouldn't be writing a "black show" even though it was never Phil's intention to write one.

 Phil frequently makes sexist and homophobic comments, and generally does not seem to like racial diversity on the show - mentioning that his Asian characters are often female because it is "killing two birds with one stone."
 In the season five episode "The New Writer," Phil uses his role as the head writer to intentionally suppress Wendy's jokes in order to make her seem untalented, claiming that "women aren't funny."